Date: 16 September 2013. More Trolling Motors.

 Alphabetically N is before P so I've copied it throughout.
 If I have to

 attach something in the dark I know that as long as Red is on the

 So, the wires (ring terminal ends with heat shrink, plus

 electrical tape) are permanently bolted to the block and when I want/need

-point I'll find a light to go out there -- power's available, so that
+point I shall find a light to go out there.
+Power is available, so Skipper

-Skipper will have a lit swim platform at night.]
+will soon have a lit swim platform at night.

 Now I suppose in light of that you might wonder about the